thirteensuits/hardbank-frontend-v0.25/README.md

 ## Purpose

-The purpose of HardBank is to build out the protocol which will allow transactions for physical products to be completely represented and executed on the blockchain.
-This means that both the cryptocurrency that is used to purchase the product, as well as the product itself (more specifically -- a representation of the product) will be recorded on the blockchain.
+The purpose of HardBank is to build the protocol which will allow transactions for physical products to be completely executed on the blockchain.
+This means that both the cryptocurrency used to purchase the product as well the product being purchased will be represented on the blockchain.

-We define such transactions to be <b>fully on-chain</b> or <b>full-chain</b>.
+We define such transactions -- where both sides of the exchange are represented on the blockchain -- to be <b>full-chain transactions</b>.

 Purchasing an NFT for ETH is an example of a full-chain transaction: when the two assets are exchanged, both sides of the transaction -- (i) the NFT to buyer and (ii) the ETH to seller -- are recorded on the blockchain: the entire transaction is represented, in full, on the blockchain.

-Currently, there are many providers which allow crypocurrency to be used to purchase physical products.
+Currently, there are many payment processors which allow crypocurrency to be used to purchase physical products.
 In these cases, the transfer of the cryptocurrency from the purchaser to the merchant (or payments provider) is recorded on the blockchain; however, there is no information on the blockchain regarding the product that was purchased.

-We define these transactions where only half of the information is recorded on the blockchain to be <b>half-chain</b> transactions.
+We define these transactions where only half of the information is recorded on the blockchain to be <b>half-chain transactions</b>.
 Such transactions do not provide any information as to why the cryptocurrency was transferred from one account to another.

 Half-chain transactions make no use of any of the functionalities offered by blockchain technology and have questionable value-add beyond treating cryptocurrency as a currency.